 Our extensive K2 base camp gear list includes everything you’ll need for this epic trek to the second-highest mountain on Earth

-It is possible to buy some equipment in Skardu or Islamabad, but I would advise that you do all your shopping before leaving home to prevent last-minute emergencies.
+You can buy some equipment in Skardu or Islamabad, but I would advise that you do all your shopping before leaving home to prevent last-minute emergencies.

 Some new bits and pieces

+I had most of the gear beforehand, but I did treat myself to a couple of new items.
 I upgraded my trekking poles to a pair of Leki ultralight folding poles which are super quick to lock into place.
-I also packed a new front-opening OutdoorVitals sleeping bag with a hybrid of LoftTek and down fill making it lighter and water resistant.
+I also packed a new Marmot sleeping bag with 650-fill-power down rated to -18°C – ideal for sleeping on a glacier!

 Finally, I treated myself to a pair of Skinners sock shoes.
 During my recent Arctic Circle Trail trek, I didn’t pack appropriate footwear for the river crossings.
 The Skinners proved themselves invaluable in Pakistan.
 In fact, I’ve now added them to the ‘essentials’ section of my trekking spreadsheet.
-(Yes, I have spreadsheet and I’m not ashamed of it…)
+(Yes, I have a spreadsheet and I’m not ashamed of it…)

 K2 base camp gear list